Town of BWG Council 2018-2022

 All meetings of Council and Committees of Council are open to the public, unless permitted to close in accordance with section 239 of the Municipal Act, 2001.

 Appearing Before Council

-A person or organization wishing to appear before Council may complete a Deputation Request Form.
+A person or organization wishing to appear before Council may complete a Deputation Request (see Links at right).
 Deputation requests must be submitted at least 5 days before the Council meeting.
 Each deputation is allotted 10 minutes of speaking time.

 Alternatively, Open Forum is also available at Council meetings by signing the Open Forum register located at the back of Council chambers.
 There is no provision for Council discussion on Open Forum items.
 Full procedural rules can be found in the Procedural By-law.